 “Diplomacy served as a lightning rod for the currents of opposition to the Weimar Republic.
 The nearly universal agreement on revising or terminating the Versailles settlement was complemented by equally widespread disagreement on the most effective means of attaining that end.
 Bitter public controversy accompanied every diplomatic undertaking.
 Foreign policy initiatives of all kinds were sure to provoke storms of outrage.
 Stresemann, as the chief architect of German foreign policy for the better part of a decade, was acutely conscious of the constrictions imposed upon [him] by this volatility of public opinion.”

-1. The Weimar Republic’s foreign relations, particularly with Germany’s former combatants, were initially problematic but became more cordial in the 1920s.
+1. Foreign relations under Weimar were initially troublesome but became more cordial in the 1920s.

-2. Germany’s failure to meet its war reparations obligations led to mounting tensions with France and, eventually, the occupation of the Ruhr.
+2. Failure to pay reparations led to mounting tensions with France and, eventually, the occupation of the Ruhr.